 "I think it's my turn to ask questions," Hermione said playfully, and James laughed but nodded.
-She tapped her chin thoughtfully.
 "Do you like it at Hogwarts?"

 Hermione grinned at his enthusiasm and secretly agreed.
-Those were the exact same reasons why she loved going to Hogwarts.
+It was exactly why she loved going to Hogwarts, as well.
 It felt like…home.

 "You're alright, Granger."

 Hermione smiled in confusion.
-"Why, thank you, I guess.
+"Thanks, I suppose.
 I'd say the same, but I'd be lying."